wbcolon/xPlay/README.md

 ##### Album Selector

 The album selector can be used to filter the displayed albums for an artist.
 The individual selectors can be modified by double-click.
 A selector in white is currently not used.
-Selectors in green (at least one of them) must be found in the album name.
+Selectors in green (at least one of them) must be found as part of the album name.
 Red represents not matched selectors.
 An album cannot contain any of the selectors in red as part of its album name.
 The *database* selector uses a mapping of artist and albums are stored in the databases and that have been played after the given timestamp.
 The timestamp can easily be adjusted directly or by using the *Now* button (current time) or the *Begin* button (beginning of the database).
-The *database* selector allows to easily filter for albums that never have been played or that have recently been played.
+The *database* selector allows to easily filter for albums that have never been played or that have recently been played.
 The *none* selector clears any filtering.

 The filtering done by the album selector is applied whenever a selector state changes.
 The filtering is performed on the music library level meaning that artists that do not have any albums that pass the album selector will be